How much you contribute

 How are employer contributions calculated?

-Under the Superannuation Guarantee, employers must pay a percentage of each employee's salary into their superannuation.
+Under the Superannuation Guarantee (SG), employers must pay a percentage of each employee's salary into their superannuation.
 It is the employer's responsibility to calculate and pay this percentage based on the employee's Ordinary Time Earnings (OTE).

 The minimum superannuation contribution that employers must make is set by the Federal Government under the Superannuation Guarantee.